-On December 11, 2020, a representative of SUMMIT Engineering, Laboratory and Testing, P.C.
-(SUMMIT) visited the subject site for the purpose of observing and evaluating the near surface foundation bearing materials and to perform a third-party inspection for the proposed residential structure including the rear patio footings.
+On February 9, 2021, a representative of SUMMIT Engineering, Laboratory and Testing, P.C.
+(SUMMIT) visited the subject site for the purpose of observing and evaluating the near surface foundation bearing materials and to perform a third-party inspection for the proposed residential structure.
 The following is a summary of our onsite observations and evaluation.

-The residential foundations were excavated approximately 18 inches wide and approximately 24 inches below the existing ground surface prior to our site visit.
-The exterior and interior wall foundations and lugs, including rear porch footings, were prepared per the onsite structural plans.
+The residential foundations were excavated approximately 20 inches wide and approximately 24 inches below the existing ground surface prior to our site visit.
+The exterior and interior wall foundations and lugs were prepared per the onsite structural plans.
 Based on our measurements the footings are in compliance with the structural foundation plans provided onsite and Chapter 4 of the 2018 North Carolina Residential code.